The next step is understanding the different instruments of measure on the market.

 Depending on your needs and your budget, there’s a benchtop spectrophotometer that’s the right fit for your business.

 There are various benchtop configurations, like horizontal and vertical.
 There are also differences in aperture size, depending on the size of your sample.
 And there are models for measuring in reflectance or transmission mode (for transparent or translucent materials and transparent liquids).
 Take the Spectro 1000 for example.
 The Spectro 1000v and 1000X are vertical configurations used for measuring unusual sample sizes or for operations requiring high throughput.
-Meanwhile, the Spectro 1050 allows for flexible measurement in either reflectance or transmission mode.
+Meanwhile, the Spectro 1050 is a color measurement tool that allows for flexible measurement in either reflectance or transmission mode.
 A member of the Datacolor team can help you assess your needs and find the right configuration for your business.

 Finally, there are two terms you need to consider when selecting the right spectrophotometer: “repeatability” and “inter-instrument agreement”.
 Repeatability is the level of accuracy when a white tile is measured 30 times.
 Meanwhile, inter-instrument agreement is the level of accuracy when two identical instruments by the same manufacturer are measuring the exact same sample.
 If your company has multiple sites using color instrumentation, this is an extremely important thing to consider.
 If you do, you want a highly repeatable and highly accurate inter-instrument agreement between those locations.